heygrady/blog/src/pages/2017-07-12-starting-projects/index.md

   }
   ```

-  **Note:** We will update/replace some of these boilerplate scripts as we configure our project further down.
+  **Note:** We will update / replace some of these boilerplate scripts as we configure our project further down.
 The scripts above should be a good starting place for most JavaScript projects, even if you're not planning to use babel.

 - You will also need to add the relevant dev dependencies.
 Pretty much every JavaScript project will need at least these dependencies.